 Ranma ½: Almost every time Ranma's been hurt after a fight, Akane's the one to bandage him up and stay by his side.
 One of their first romantic moments together was when she tended to his wounds in the ice skating competition arc.

 A cruel exploited trope happens in D.Gray-Man.
 It is first invoked by a doctor in a local hospital where he encouraged his nurses to romance with the ill patients they are attending.
 Meanwhile, he secretly poisons the patient through their so-called medicine.
 When it's too late, the doctor prepares arrangements with the heartbroken nurses to revive the patients.
 That's where the Akuma spawns are as well as the hospital's fundings came from.

 Subverted in Kare Kano.
-Tsubasa's Hot Dad married a cute nurse... but she actually took care of Tsubasa in the hospital, not of him.
+Tsubasa's Hot married a cute nurse, BUT she actually took care of Tsubasa in the hospital, not him.

 In Les Maitres de l'Orge, a French-Belgian graphic novel series, one of the main characters is wounded during World War I and ends up impregnating and then marrying his nurse.

 Occurs in the Garth Ennis war comic Battlefields: Dear Billy, though Carrie and Billy don't actually date until after he's left the hospital.